 Diabetes and Soft Drinks: The Take-Home Message?

 However you look at it, soft drinks and other sugar-sweetened beverages aren't healthy.
 Drinking soft drinks also increases the risk of heart disease, kidney stones, tooth decay, osteoporosis, and weight gain.
 The bottom line?
 Look for healthier "sipping" alternatives such as green tea and water flavoured with a little lemon.
 Think of the calories you'll save - plus you'll be lowering your risk of diabetes.

-Related Products: See a selection of supplements designed to provide nutritional support for diabetes and blood sugar management.
+Related Products: See a selection of natural sweeteners and supplements designed to provide nutritional support for diabetes.

 Beverage Daily.
 "Sugar-sweetened drink's diabetes link 'clear and consistent': Meta-analysis"